zhoutl1106/zerasure/README.md

 ~~~~
 in the root directory in the source code.
 An executable file *zerasure* will be generated.

-Note: Using -O3 optimization will introduce **Illegle Instruction** error on my machine.
+Note: Using -O3 optimization will introduce **Illegal Instruction** error on my machine.

 ## Pre-optimized Cauchy Matrix
 Several pre-optimzed $X,Y$ array to define *Cauchy matrix* are provided in **PreOpt/ge_100_03_06_01_1000_weighted_s13.txt**.